Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

-The results are shown in Figure~\ref{fig:pe_result}, where the blue dots denote the averaged prediction accuracy at each setting, and the red dots indicate the standard deviation of accuracy among three trials.
-Both units are percentages.
-We observe that with more than $1,500$ data per category, the performance drop compared to using full train split is inconspicuous ($84.08\%$ to $87.02\%$), while the standard deviation is below 0.5\%.
+The preliminary experiment results are shown in Figure~\ref{fig:pe_result}, where the blue dot denotes the averaged prediction accuracy (in percentages) at each setting, and the red bar indicates the standard deviation of accuracy among three trials.
+Notably, with more than $1,500$ data per category, the performance drop compared to the full train split is inconspicuous ($84.08\%$ to $87.02\%$), while the standard deviation is below 0.5\%.
 This observation indicates that using $1\%$ of the original training data size only leads to a performance drop of merely $3\%$.
-In addition, we observe that with only 10 data per category (30 data in total), our system can still achieve an average of $45\%$ accuracy, though the deviation is reasonably big; Furthermore, when we extend the training data size from 100 to 500 data per category, which is a reasonable amount of data that could be applicable in real-world scenarios, the accuracy can reach over $80\%$ accuracy, which is very promising considering the amount of training data is much smaller than the amount of data for evaluation.
+Additionally, we found that even with only 10 data points per category (30 data in total), our system still achieves an average accuracy of 45\%, although the deviation is relatively significant.
+Furthermore, when we extend the training data size from $100$ to $500$ data per category ($300$ to $1500$ in total), a reasonably applicable setting in real-world scenarios, the accuracy can reach over $80\%$ accuracy, showing promising results considering that the amount of training data is much smaller than the size of evaluation samples.